From the outside, this looks like a mock-barn style church building, rather ordinary frankly, but take a look inside for some concrete wow factor.

 If it looks faintly Scandawegian in design, then you’re not alone in thinking that, as the unusual architectural style of St Richard’s has been described as having elements of Art Deco and the Scandinavian style in it.

-The varied stepped roof arches are very reminiscent of the famous interior of Iceland’s Hallgrímskirkja and create an almost theatrical layering the building when you stand towards the rear.
+The varied stepped roof arches are very reminiscent of the famous interior of Iceland’s Hallgrímskirkja and create an almost theatrical layering of the building when you stand towards the rear.
 Even the small stained glass windows seem set deep within small recesses as if to protect from the biting cold outside.

 The tall crucifix on the wall above the altar shows the figure carved in black wood on a copper cross, and the work of Jack Trowbridge.